aws-samples/container-patterns/pattern/ecs-ec2-bottlerocket-cluster/index.md

 #### (Optional) Deploy the cluster auto updater

 Bottlerocket has it's own automatic updater process which can update the Bottlerocket operating system in waves across your cluster, with automatic task draining to avoid downtime during restarts.
-You can find the [full source code for the automatic updater on Github](https://github.com/bottlerocket-os/bottlerocket-ecs-updater).
+You can find the [full source code for the automatic updater on Github](https://github.com/bottlerocket-os/bottlerocket-ecs-updater) and [read the full ECS Updater documentation on Bottlerocket.dev](https://bottlerocket.dev/en/ecs-updater/).
 Or you can use the following embedded stack to setup the updater:

 <<< files/bottlerocket-updater.yml